This post may contain affiliate links. Please read our disclosure policy.

 creamy corn pasta in two white bowls

-I don’t know about you, but I love impressing people with a pasta dish that looks fancy but is actually simple to make.
-This creamy pasta recipe has creamed corn vibes, and it’s a great way to use up fresh summer corn!
+I don’t know about you, but I love impressing people with a pasta dish that looks fancy but is actually simple to make in about 30 minutes with everyday ingredients.
+This creamy pasta with corn is a great way to use up fresh summer corn!
 Hello, easy entertaining.

 The sweetness of the corn in the cream sauce paired with cheesy parmesan goodness and the flavor punch of fresh basil… I’m in heaven.
-This pasta is basically summer in a bowl.
-It’s filling yet light enough to enjoy on a lazy summer evening, and you’ll find yourself making it again and again.
+There’s plenty of garlic.
+This corn pasta is basically summer in a bowl.
+It’s filling yet light enough to enjoy on a lazy summer evening!

 What you’ll need